SamSmithImperial/CMEECourseWork/Project/ReadMe.md

 1. Firstly ensure package and language dependancies are installed and up to date.
 2. Change directory to Project/code for the execution of run_clustering.sh
-3. Execute bash run_clustering.sh in the terminal whilst ignoring LaTeX warnings
+3. Execute bash run_clustering.sh in the terminal whilst ignoring LaTeX warnings.
+NB: only authorized personal with NHM database login details will be able to execute this pipeline.

 #### Program Version Requirements